an exceptional student both in ability and ambition, the graduate student at

 cause of such.
 Copies of said documentation shall be provided to the Dead of

 the School of Graduate Studies and Research.
 Appeals may be made to the Dean of

 the School of Graduate Studies and Research.

 Duties of Representatives

-Representatives shall attend all regularly scheduled GSA meetings and report to their respective departments.
+shall attend all regularly scheduled GSA meetings and report to their

-Representatives shall participate actively in the business of the GSA.
+shall have active participation in the business of GSA.

-The GSA shall elect a president, vice president, secretary, treasurer, and director of Public Relations from among its members.
-Officers shall serve terms of one year with allowance for succession.
+of Public Relations from among its members.
+Officers shall serve terms of one

-The internal committee chairs shall be elected at the second meeting of the Fall semester.
+internal committee chairs shall be elected at the second meeting of the Fall

 Duties of the officers.